 To become an environmental lawyer, consider pursuing a bachelor's degree in a field like environmental studies, public policy, or political science.
 Then, earn a law degree and pass the bar exam.

-If you're interested in becoming a renewable energy engineer, consider pursuing a bachelor's degree in renewable energy engineering or a related field, like electrical or mechanical engineering.
+If you're interested in becoming a renewable energy engineer, consider pursuing a bachelor's degree in renewable energy engineering or a related field, such as electrical or mechanical engineering.
 Then, consider an internship or entry-level position with a renewable energy company to get some hands-on work experience and professional connections.

 Sustainability and climate change (S&CC) consultants help companies and organizations become more socially and environmentally responsible.
-They are sometimes now called ESG (environment, social, and governance) consultants.
-They offer advice on sustainable building practices and environmentally-friendly materials.
+They are sometimes now called environment, social, and governance (ESG) consultants.
+They offer advice on sustainable building practices and environmentally friendly materials.
 They also show clients how to decrease energy consumption and waste by putting tools in place to measure and monitor corresponding data.

-It's projected that jobs for climate scientists, environmental engineers, and similar specialists will increase from 3 to 8 percent over the next decade [1].
-Some of the highest job growth in climate change are responsible for installing and repairing devices, like solar panels and wind turbines.
+It's projected that jobs for environmental scientists and specialists will increase by 4 percent between 2024 and 2034 [6].
+Some of the fastest-growing climate change jobs involve installing and repairing devices, like solar panels and wind turbines.

-Research and innovation: Improve and research the efficiency of existing energy sources like sun and wind technologies.
+Research and innovation: Improve and research the efficiency of existing energy sources like solar and wind technologies.

 Climate change finance: Apply and distribute funds that support climate-change companies and nonprofit organizations.